mwijanarko1/aeroflow/README.md

-# XFOIL.ai - Web-based Airfoil Analysis Tool
+# AeroFlow - Web-based Airfoil Analysis Tool

-XFOIL.ai is a web-based tool for generating and analyzing airfoil geometries using the XFOIL aerodynamic analysis code.
+AeroFlow is a web-based tool for generating and analyzing airfoil geometries using the XFOIL aerodynamic analysis code.

 ## NACA 4-Digit Airfoil Series